unadlib/fronts/README.md

 }
 ```

-`app2` doesn't have any dependencies, it acts as a micro frontend and we define it to export `./src/bootstrap` as a micro frontend entry, this entry of `app2` end will be used by `app1`.
+`app2` doesn't have any dependencies, it acts as a micro frontend and we define it to export `./src/bootstrap` as a micro frontends entry, this entry of `app2` end will be used by `app1`.

 `app2/site.json`: